OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 1. Add another recipient to the **To...** field of the meeting invite.

     - The meeting now contains a total of 3 attendees (2 invitees + the organizer) and occurs in the AM hours.
     - When you add the new recipient, the **Validation results** section of the task pane automatically updates to convey that room capacity is insufficient and the room is unavailable at the specified time.

     ![A screenshot of an Outlook meeting invite with task pane](images/invite-two-recipients-carter.png)

-1. Let's find a room that has capacity for at least 3 people.
-In the **Choose a room** section of the task pane, choose **Conference Room Johnson** from the list and press **Select**.
+1. In the **Choose a room** section of the task pane, choose **Conference Room Johnson** from the list and press **Select**.
 When you press **Select**, the conference room is specified in the appointment's **Location** field and the add-in determines whether the selected room is available and has capacity for the number of attendees specified for the meeting.

     - The task pane shows that the capacity of the selected room is 4 and it's available only in the PM hours.
     - The meeting still contains a total of 3 attendees (2 invitees + the organizer) and occurs in the AM hours.